SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/threat-intel.md

 The Threat Intel for AWS App utilizes AWS logs and VPC Flow Logs.

-The Sumo Logic Threat Intel lookup database is only available with Sumo Logic Enterprise accounts, or during a 30-day trial period.
+The Sumo Logic Threat Intel lookup database is only available with Sumo Logic Enterprise and Professional accounts, or during a 30-day trial period.
 The Threat Intel lookup database is not available for Sumo Logic Free accounts.

 ### Configure Collectors and Sources